glorioushedgehog/TakeMeHomeLegacy/README.md

 Download [Python 3.6](https://www.python.org/downloads/release/python-368/)

-When installing python, be sure to add it to path.
+When installing python, be sure to add it to path environment variable.
 Also, ensure that pip gets installed.
 ### 2. Create virtualenv
 First, install virtualenv
 ```